astronomer/docs/learn/airflow-setup-teardown.md

 import setup_teardown_example_methods from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_methods.py';
 import setup_teardown_example_decorators from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_decorators.py';

-When using Airflow in production environments, you often need to set up resources and configurations before certain tasks can run and want to tear these resources down after the tasks completed to save compute costs, even if the tasks failed.
+When using Airflow in production environments, you often need to set up resources and configurations before certain tasks can run and want to tear these resources down after the tasks have completed, even if the tasks failed.
+This pattern can reduce resource utilization and save costs.

-In Airflow 2.7, setup and teardown functionality was added to offer intuitive tools to create and delete resources as part of a DAG with added observability in the DAG graph.
+In Airflow 2.7, setup and teardown functionality was added to offer a special type of task to create and delete resources, with added observability in the DAG graph.
 In this guide you will learn all about setup and teardown tasks in Airflow.
-For an introduction to dependencies and trigger rules, see [Manage task and task group dependencies in Airflow](managing-dependencies.md).

 ![DAG with setup/teardown - all successful](/img/guides/airflow-setup-teardown_intro_dag.png)